1GORDON/my-portfolio/README.md

 # My Portfolio

-Setting up a personal portfolio
+Setting up a personal portfolio and added the following features

+- created the About myself page
+- created multiple cards
+- implemented responsiveness

 ## Built With